Table of Contents

 Helps reduce scalp irritation

-May support thicker-looking hair
+May promote thicker-looking hair

-Encourages a balanced scalp environment
+Maintains a balanced scalp environment

 In my experience, many individuals with hair thinning are concerned about poor scalp health.
 I often explain that gentle scalp massage, including the use of diluted rosemary oil, may help improve local blood circulation.
 Some patients report a feeling of warmth and relaxation during application.